sunil-57/billingsystem/README.md

 ## Features
 - Customer ko detail record {name, house number, kati electricity use garyo}
 - Should be able to provide the units consumed
-- Unit slabs anusar kaam garnu parxha
-- 20 unit vanda mathi ko discuss garnu parni xha
+- Calculation as per the unit slabs
-- Bill calculate garnu parni xha for every customer  (unit slab use garera)
+- Bill calculation for every customer
 - Preview a terminal bill
-- Highest paying customer with house number [paid amount dekhauda thik hunthyo??]
+- Highest paying customer with house number with the amount paid